Why You Should Get Liability Insurance for Your Home Renovation Project

 In an ideal world, home renovation projects would always run smoothly and the results would always live up to the your expectations.
 Unfortunately, problems do happen and if you and/or your contractor don't have the proper types of insurance, the situation could turn out badly and you might lose a lot of money in the process.
 When planning to undertake a large-scale renovation project, the second person you should call (after the contractor) is your insurance company.

 Ask them if your liability insurance covers this type of work.
 If you are completing the renovation project yourself, without the help of a licensed contractor, it is unlikely that you will be covered.
-Also, before you sign a contract with an entrepreneur, check to see if they have the licences that are required for the type of work they will be doing and see if these licenses are still valid.
+Also, before you sign a contract with a contractor, check to see if they have the licences that are required for the type of work they will be doing and see if these licenses are still valid.
 In Quebec, you can search on the Régie du bâtiment du Québec's website.

 Check that your liability insurance covers home renovations